Carcassonne

 Weather

-Carcassonne enjoys a Mediterranean climate with hot summers and mild winters.
-Summer temperatures range from 20°C to 30°C, while winter temperatures range from 5°C to 10°C. The city experiences moderate rainfall mostly in the winter months.
-Humidity levels are generally comfortable, and air quality is good.
+Carcassonne experiences a Mediterranean climate with hot and dry summers, mild winters, and moderate rainfall.
+Summer temperatures can reach highs of around 30°C (86°F) while winter temperatures range from 5°C to 10°C (41°F to 50°F).
+Rainfall is more common in the winter months, particularly from November to February.
+Humidity levels are generally moderate, and air quality is good in the region.

 Language